TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/HtmlTemplate/Index.rst

 Going through the TSref for the :code:`PAGE` we can find several ways to include a reference to CSS file.
-The favored one is the property called :code:`includeCSS`, which is an arrray making it possible to include several files.
+The favored one is the property called :code:`includeCSS`, which is an array making it possible to include several files.
 While we are at it, let's also add a :code:`shortcutIcon`:

 .. code-block:: typoscript